AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/configure-azure-storage-audience-sourcing.md

 If sourced audiences do not appear after you create the connection, complete the following actions.

-* Confirm files exist at the configured path and comply with the Audience Sourcing Specification.
+* Confirm that the audience files exist directly under the configured path and comply with the Audience Sourcing Specification.
 * Check **[!UICONTROL My data connections]** for errors.
 * Contact Adobe support with the connection name, storage account, and container details if issues persist after 24 hours.